hmammana/javascript-style-guide/README.md

 ### for

-- We declare variables outside of the for statement.
+- Declare variables outside of the for statement.
-- We dont't use the increment operator.
+- Dont't use the increment operator.
-- We don't calculate the length on each iteration.
+- Don't calculate the length on each iteration.
-- We don't put semicolon at the end of the for statement.
+- Don't put semicolon at the end of the for statement.
-- We put a space between 'for' and '('.
+- Put a space between 'for' and '('.
-- We put a space between ')' and '{'.
+- Put a space between ')' and '{'.

     ```js
     // Good :)